nicobrinkkemper/gabr.sh/README.md

 ```

 Finally, a default file may be consulted.
 This is applicable when the
-a argument is only a directory.
-For a example of this, see `./test/usage.sh`
+argument is only a directory.
+For an example of this, see `./test/usage.sh`
 or run `gabr test` to see it in action.

 ### function $default ()